Gas Furnace vs. Electric Heat: Which is Cheaper in NJ? [2025 Cost Analysis]

 Gas Furnace

-• Gas line: +$500-$2,000 if not present
+- Gas line required: Additional cost if not present

-Most affordable if gas line already exists.
+Most affordable upfront if gas line already exists.
+Call for a free estimate.

 Electric Resistance

 Cheapest upfront but very expensive to operate.
+Not recommended for primary heating.

 Heat Pump

 Includes both heating AND cooling (2-in-1).
+Call for pricing details.

 2. Cooling Costs